2025 PGA Tour

-The 2025 PGA Tour is the 110th season of the PGA Tour, the main professional golf tour in the United States.
-It is also the 57th season since separating from the PGA of America, and the 19th edition of the FedEx Cup.
+The 2025 PGA Tour was the 110th season of the PGA Tour, the main professional golf tour in the United States.
+It was also the 57th season since separating from the PGA of America, and the 19th edition of the FedEx Cup.

 Changes for 2025

 In May 2025, the PGA Tour announced updates to the format of the season-ending Tour Championship.
 Beginning this year, starting strokes, first introduced for the 2018–19 season, will be eliminated, with the tournament now being played as a regular 72-hole stroke-play event, with all players starting the tournament at even par.

 The eligibility categories also changed.
 The top 70 would be exempt for the FedEx Cup, with those up to 100th retaining full status (down from 125th), and conditional up to 125th (down from 150th).

 Schedule

 The following table lists official events during the 2025 season.